Gazi2050/Asta-client/README.md

 # Asta Event Management Website

-Welcome to Asta, your premier event management platform offering comprehensive services for various occasions such as birthdays, weddings, destination weddings, travel events, parties, anniversaries, and more.
+Welcome to Asta, your premier event management platform offering tailored services for various occasions such as birthdays, weddings, destination weddings, travel events, parties, anniversaries, and more.

 ## Features